cpske/ISP/git/Using-Github.md

 ### Authentication

-There are 2 protocols you can use to access a remote git repository, like Github:
+There are 2 protocols you can use to authenticate to Github (or other git service):

-1. HTTPS - the Github URL looks like `https://github.com/your_github_id/reponame.git`
+1. HTTPS - Github URL looks like `https://github.com/your_github_id/reponame.git`
-   * You enter your username and password to authenticate
+   - You enter your username and password to authenticate
+   - Git "remembers" the authentication for duration of current shell window

-2. SSH - the Github URL looks like `git@github.com:your_github_id/reponame.git`
+2. SSH - Github URL looks like `git@github.com:your_github_id/reponame.git`
-   * Uses an "ssh key" to respond to a challenge from Github.
+   - You create a public/private ssh key pair and save the public key on Github.
+   - Uses challenge-response to authenticate, so you never send your password over the net.
-   * Generally more secure since password is **not** sent over the Internet
+   - Generally more secure than HTTPS

 Which ever protocol you use, you can instruct Git to save your password during a session so you don't need to type it each time you push or fetch:
 ```
 cmd> git config --global credential.helper cache
 ```

-### Use SSH Keys instead of your Github password
+### Use SSH Keys For Github Authentication

 The steps are described in [Connecting to Github with ssh](https://help.github.com/articles/connecting-to-github-with-ssh/).